zolodev/unicornabse/infosec_en/src/how_to_read.md

 > Important to know is you will need the foundation of assessing your
 > information, therfor the first moduls is mandatory for the other moduls to
 > work.
 As long as you have the first module in place you are on a great start
-> and wich way your organisation takes after that is up you you.
+> and wich way your organisation takes after that is up you.

 If there is one thing that you should take from this guide; that this is an interative process, and that just by starting this process you have taken the